Hurricane Irma: The Bahamas

 By the afternoon of September 9, Bahamas Power and Light Company had dispatched crews across the archipelago to repair infrastructure damage.
 The southernmost islands, which were most severely affected by Irma's eye, remained largely inaccessible for days.
 Assessments showed that 15% of the national telecommunications network had been affected, with at least one tower destroyed.
-Bahamasair resumed a limited domestic schedule on September 10, with international flights still cancelled due to existing and anticipated destruction at other destinations.
+Bahamasair resumed a limited domestic schedule on September 10, with international flights still canceled due to existing and anticipated destruction at other destinations.

 The worst devastation occurred on Ragged Island, over which Irma's eye had directly passed.
 After days of the National Emergency Management Agency not being able to physically reach the island, officials were finally able to inspect it; they promptly declared it uninhabitable.
 Prime Minister Hubert Minnis said that it was the worst disaster area he or his officials had ever seen, and that all remaining residents would need to leave, potentially permanently.
-Business leaders and other officials called for a new long-term development model to shift the population away from such sparsely-settled islands.
+Business leaders and other officials called for a new long-term development model to shift the population away from such sparsely settled islands.

 On Grand Bahama and Bimini, where tornadoes associated with Irma touched down on September 10, more than 100 people were left displaced.
 Infrastructure damage included docks, parks, and the power system.

 Aside from tangible asset losses, Irma brought significant economic damages.
 International freight shipping was projected to be offline for a week, and costs for rebuilding supplies were inflated due to demand in the U.S.